-- (b) the mark for the dissertation/ research project is above the classification boundary. - (7) Save for the provisions of Section 12 (1 and 2) and paragraph (5) above a candidate who has been given an outcome of Fail in one or more courses will be given an outcome of Fail in the programme overall. - (8) Candidates registered for a postgraduate programme who do not satisfy the requirements for the award may be considered for a Graduate Certificate or Diploma where provision is made for this in the programme specification.
-The award of Graduate Certificate and Graduate Diploma will be classified on a Pass/Fail basis only, unless provision is made in the programme specification for the award of Merit or Distinction. - (9) Where programmes are designed to allow students to gain either a Taught Masters Degree, a Postgraduate Diploma or a Postgraduate Certificate by following different proportions of a common curriculum, candidates will normally receive only the highest award for which they have qualified.
+- (8) Save for the provisions of Section 12 (1 and 2) and paragraph (5) above a candidate who has been given an outcome of Fail in one or more modules will be given an outcome of Fail in the course overall. - (9) Candidates registered for a postgraduate course who do not satisfy the requirements for the award may be considered for a Graduate Certificate or Diploma where provision is made for this in the course specification.
+The award of Graduate Certificate and Graduate Diploma will be classified on a Pass/Fail basis only, unless provision is made in the course specification for the award of Merit or Distinction. - (10) Where courses are designed to allow students to gain either a Taught Masters Degree, a Postgraduate Diploma or a Postgraduate Certificate by following different proportions of a common curriculum, candidates will normally receive only the highest award for which they have qualified.

-TERMINATION OF REGISTRATION FOR PROGRAMMES ON ACADEMIC GROUNDS
+TERMINATION OF REGISTRATION FOR COURSES ON ACADEMIC GROUNDS